joshnuss/1000experiments.dev/src/routes/posts/chrome-autofill-extension.md

   - Detect if on UPS/USPS/FedEx/DHL website
   - Starting process should ensure user is logged in to carrier site, or instruct them to.
   - Create a compelling video demo to be shared with prospects to ensure idea is viable
+  - Filling a batch, ie looping thru the screens until all claims are filed